Looking for great space opera books to read? You're in for a treat!

 Space opera often involves epic space battles, massive galactic stakes, and an outer space setting.
 It's much more melodramatic than hard science fiction, yet entertaining all the same.

-Here are some of the best space opera books worth reading, whether you're new to the subgenre or growing fan!
+Here are my picks for the best space opera books worth reading, whether you're new to the subgenre or a growing fan!

-Yes, Alastair Reynolds is on this list twice, because as good as Revenger and its sequels are, the Revelation Space universe is also one that every sci-fi fan needs to experience.
+Yes, you're going to find Alastair Reynolds on this list twice.
+I've included Revenger and its sequels further down this list, but the Revelation Space universe is a must-read for every sci-fi novel fan.

 While it's possible to read this as a standalone novel, chances are good that you'll end up wanting to read everything else in the series after the book ends.
 It's that good!